jimchen2/jimchen2.github.io/Unofficial Bio.md

 I subscribed to [Grammarly](https://app.grammarly.com/).
 I used to subscribe to [Wix](http://wix.org/).

-## Previous website
+## Personal Websites

 I made my [old personal website](https://jimchen4214.wixsite.com/website-1) using [Wix](http://wix.org/), an easy-to-use platform where you can build a website in minutes.
 However, [Wix](http://wix.org/) is very slow.
-Inspired by the [CS 188 course website](https://inst.eecs.berkeley.edu/~cs188/sp23/), I decided to switch.
+Inspired by the [CS 188 course website](https://inst.eecs.berkeley.edu/~cs188/sp23/), I decided to make this personal website.

 As of February 2023, [my Wix website](https://jimchen4214.wixsite.com/website-1) is no longer in use.